Chres-SC/bitcoin/doc/files.md

 ## Legacy subdirectories and files

-These subdirectories and files are no longer used by Revolt core:
+These subdirectories and files are no longer used by Revolt Core:

 Path           | Description | Repository notes
 ---------------|-------------|-----------------